blackwolf08/JIIT-Attendance-Downloader-for-Google-Meet/README.md

-# Attendence Downloader for google meet - JIIT
+# Attendance Downloader for google meet - JIIT

 Download attendance as a 'txt' file.